uhkniazi/Schisto_medip/README.md

 features i.e. Gene and CDS (exon) are extracted.
 The script is only using the full chromosomes (at the moment) and reads each gff file for the corresponding chromosome as a tab separated file, extracts only the type attribute Gene or CDS.
 We proceed by extracting the parent ID for each exon (which is something like ID=Smp_160500.1).
-Create a GRanges object of the exons and split this into a GRangesList using the factor parent ID.
-[NOTE: proceed from here next time]
+Create a GRanges object of the exons and split this into a GRangesList using the factor parent ID. [details need to be added here]